 On January 26, Australians will engage in nationwide Australia Day festivities marking its unique founding as a penal colony to relieve crowding in British prisons.
 The first prisoners arrived on that date in 1788.
 Formerly known as Foundation Day or Anniversary Day, the event has been celebrated since 1817.

 A number of countries celebrate gaining national independence during this month.
 On January 11, Morocco will enjoy Independence Manifesto Day.
 On that date in 1944, it declared independence from France.
 On January 18, Tunisia marks the unseating of its monarchy in 1957.

-For a complete list of upcoming business closures at home and abroad, please see our best-selling 18-month diversity calendar.
+For a complete list of upcoming business closures at home and abroad, please see our best-selling multimedia diversity calendar.